A Good Choice?

 Asus has designed comprehensive software to control and monitor their graphics cards.
 This software is known as GPU-Tweak-II.
-It has a typical red and black color theme on it which represents ROG traditional colors.
-Though in recent times, ROG has taken a deviation from the Red/Black combo and is setting yet another tradition when it comes to colors on the brand.
+It has a typical red and black color theme which represents ROG’s traditional colors.
+However, in recent times, ROG has taken a deviation from the Red/Black combo and is setting yet another tradition when it comes to colors on the brand.

-In crux, this software has everything, the user would have dreamt of to monitor and control their graphics cards.
+Visual Effects minimize visual flares to enhance performance, System Services stop unnecessary processes, and System Memory Defragmentation optimizes memory space, improving overall application handling In conclusion, this software has everything, the user would have dreamt of to monitor and control their graphics cards.
 Plus, an interface is easy to understand and once, you have launched it, it will get you going.

 Following test bench setup is used: